🔥 Pragmatic .NET Code Rules Course is on Presale - 40% off!BUY NOW

 If you've ever wanted to schedule background jobs, queue tasks, send emails, or cache data in your .NET applications without the complexity of setting up external services like Hangfire, Redis, or Quartz.NET - Coravel is your answer.

 Inspired by Laravel (PHP), Coravel brings elegant syntax and powerful background features to .NET with zero configuration.
+It's the perfect tool for developers who want simplicity without sacrificing power.

 Key Benefits: